Petar Rajič

-Petar Antun Rajič (born 12 June 1959) is a Croatian/Canadian prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 1993.
-He was named Apostolic Nuncio to Italy and San Marino on 11 March 2024.
+Petar Antun Rajič (born 12 June 1959) is a Croatian Canadian prelate of the Catholic Church who is the Prefect of the Papal Household.
+He worked in the diplomatic service of the Holy See from 1993 to 2026.
+An archbishop since 2009, he served as Apostolic Nuncio to several countries between 2009 and 2026, most recently to Italy and San Marino from 2024 to 2026.

 Biography

-Petar Antun Rajič was born in Toronto on 12 June 1959 to Catholic Liberan and Dominika Rajič, Croatian immigrants from Bosnia and Herzegovina to Canada.
+Petar Antun Rajič was born in Toronto on 12 June 1959 to Catholic Liberan and Dominika Rajič, Croatian immigrants who crossed from what is now Slovenia to Austria in 1958 and after living for a time in a refugee camp emigrated to Canada.
 He is the eldest of three children.
 He is fluent in English, Croatian, French, Italian and Portuguese.

+He entered the University of Toronto in 1978 and earned his Bachelor of Arts degeree in 1982.
+He then studied philosophy and theology at the Interdiocesan Seminary of Sarajevo, Bosnia-Herzegovina, graduating in 1987.
+He was ordained a priest on 29 June 1987 by Pavao Žanić, Bishop of Mostar-Duvno and the apostolic administrator of Trebinje-Mrkan, at the Cathedral of Mary, Mother of the Church in Mostar.
+From 1989 to 1993 he studied at the Pontifical Lateran University, earning his licentiate in 1991 and doctorate in 1993.